 The original business case for the Stock Increase Programme (SIP) has changed significantly over the past couple of years.
 The 2023/24 Business Plan update confirmed that the overall budget would be maintained but given some cost increases may result in reduced number of units.
-The ambition remains to increase supply of additional homes through acquisition and new supply to offset losses through Right to Buy (RTB) and, to address increasing housing needs and to maximise the use of external grant funding and utilise all the Council's 1-4-1 RTB receipts over the life of the 30-year HRA Business Plan.
+The ambition remains to increase supply of additional homes through acquisition and new supply to offset losses through Right to Buy (RTB) and maximise the use of external grant funding and 1-4-1 receipts over the life of the 30-year HRA Business Plan.

-This review of the HRA Business Plan for 2024/25 has maintained the remaining capital allocation to the SIP through to 2029.
+This 2024/25 review of the HRA Business Plan has maintained the remaining capital allocation to the SIP through to 2029.
 This budget is predicated upon a complex funding matrix which is continually changing.
 The current economic conditions mean there is a risk that homes delivered directly by the Council will cost the HRA more than their resultant market value, due to high site abnormal costs unless additional external funding can be secured.
-This is a similar issue faced by all many providers.
+This is a similar issue faced by many providers.
 The limitations on the use of Right to Buy receipts set by government present the Council with a risk of having to pay back receipts if the SIP does not satisfy the programme and/or tenure/type mix requirements.